tlm-solutions/tetra-decoder/docs/cell_broadcast.md

 - M/O/C (Manditory/Optional/Conditional)
+- OS (Optional if not present assume to be the same as that of the serving cell)

 | Information Element | SYNC | SYSINFO | D-MLE-SYNC | D-MLE-SYSINFO | D-NWRK-BROADCAST | Neighbour cell information for CA |
 | --- | --- | --- | --- | --- | --- | --- |